chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 Optional Interfaces
 -----------------------------------------------------
-The following interfaces may be used in a handler in the same way as the ``report`` interface to override the default handler behavior in the chef-client.
+The following interfaces may be used in a handler in the same way as the ``report`` interface to override the default handler behavior in .
 That said, the following interfaces are not typically used in a handler and, for the most part, are completely unnecessary for a handler to work properly and/or as desired.

 data
 +++++++++++++++++++++++++++++++++++++++++++++++++++++